seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Do execution on my flesh and blood.

 **DEMETRIUS**
-I’ll broach the tadpole on my rapier’s point:
+I'll broach the tadpole on my rapier's point:
 Nurse, give it me; my sword shall soon dispatch it.

 **AARON**